idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/sinks/sinks_tests.md

-latter multiplying factors are all useful in the case of sinks to prevent an unlimited amount of fluid being withdrawn from the porous medium, which can lead to extremely poor nonlinear convergence even if only one node in the entire mesh is ``running dry''.
+latter multiplying factors are all useful in the case of sinks to prevent an unlimited amount of fluid being withdrawn from the porous medium, which can lead to extremely poor nonlinear convergence even if only one node in the entire mesh is "running dry".

 Derived from the basic one, is another boundary condition that allows the flux to be modified by a piecewise-linear function of